 Three FAQs:Is the PXV a drop-in alternative for the PCV?

 No. As described earlier, the PXV read head uses a different style of code tape than the PCV system.
 If replacing PCV with PXV, the previously installed code tape must be swapped out with the larger Data Matrix square code tape.Is PCV going obsolete?

 There are currently no plans to discontinue the PCV system.
 Since the PCV has been sold for many years and a large number of devices are still in use, Pepperl+Fuchs will continue to offer and support PCV.
 Since the PXV is not a drop-in replacement, both read heads will be available moving forward.PCV has been working perfectly fine for my application.
-I have no complaints.
 Why should I switch to PXV?